Nekoda Smythe-Davis

-Nekoda Smythe-Davis (born 22 April 1993) is a British judoka.
+Nekoda Smythe-Davis (born 22 April 1993) is a British retired judoka.
 She competed for England in the women's 57 kg event at the 2014 Commonwealth Games where she won a gold medal.

 Judo career

-Smythe-Davis became champion of Great Britain on two occasions, winning the lightweight division at the British Judo Championships in 2013 and 2014.
+Smythe-Davis became national champion of Great Britain on two occasions, winning the lightweight division at the British Judo Championships in 2013 and 2014.
 In 2014, she was selected to represent England at the 2014 Commonwealth Games in Glasgow.
 Competing in the women's 57 kg category she won the gold medal after defeating Stephanie Inglis in the final.

 In May 2019, Smythe-Davis was selected to compete at the 2019 European Games in Minsk, Belarus.